 Trimming the hair around your cat’s paw pads can also prevent cat litter from getting trapped in the hairs (this can be especially true in long-haired cats).
 If your cat permits, you can try very carefully to trim the hair around the paws using a pair of small pet grooming scissors.
 If you are worried about trimming the hair this way, you can always contact a groomer or your veterinarian for assistance.
 Do you have a struggle with your cat whenever you go to the veterinarian?
 Look at this post to make the trip a breeze.

 Keep the litter box clean

 Another solution is to regularly clean the litter box, which limits the chances of your cat’s paws being encrusted with litter.
+It will also help stop the litter from sticking to the box.
 It’s recommended to clean and scoop litter boxes daily, and completely change the cat litter in the litter box once to twice per week, or as needed.
 You’ll probably have to clean more often if you have a multiple-cat household.
 You should also clean the box each week with warm, soapy water.
 Cleaning the box frequently means that there is a smaller chance of there being damp litter in the litter box.
 This results in your cat stepping in damp litter less often which means less litter sticking to their paws.
 If you are good at keeping the litter box clean, this will largely prevent the issue of litter being stuck to your cat.

 Frequently Asked Questions

 Why Does Litter Get Stuck In My Cat’s Paws?